hashgraph/hedera-mirror-node/docs/design/hcs.md

 ### Notify

 Provide the ability to notify components of new transactions:
-- Provide a `TransactionListener.notify(Transaction, Record)` interface to be notified of incoming transactions (if more parameters are needed, wrap in an immutable event)
+- Provide a `TransactionListener.notify(new TransactionEvent(Transaction, Record))` interface to be notified of incoming transactions
 - Rework `RecordFileLogger` to implement `TransactionListener`
 - Decouple `RecordFileParser` and `RecordFileLogger` so that `RecordFileParser` invokes `TransactionListener`